jupyterhub/mybinder.org-user-guide/doc/introduction.md

 own uses, please see the [BinderHub documentation][BinderHub] and don't hesitate to reach out to the [Binder community](https://gitter.im/jupyterhub/binder).

-:::{admonition,tip} For more about the Binder Project
+:::{admonition} For more about the Binder Project
+:class: tip
 For more information about using `mybinder.org` as well as the team behind it, check out [](about).
 :::